-"Know Your Rights" resources are available free of charge on the Attorney General's website in English, Spanish, Arabic, Chinese, Hindi, Polish, Serbian and Urdu, along with a mobile version and printable pocket-sized guide.
+The Attorney General's office also offers "Know Your Rights" resources for immigrants and immigration advocates free of charge on the Attorney General's website.
+Information is available in English, Spanish, Arabic, Chinese, Hindi, Polish, Serbian and Urdu, along with a mobile version and printable pocket-sized guide.
 The materials summarize people's rights if confronted by an immigration agent or a police officer, detail what to expect if immigration agents or police officers come to your home, and offer an explanation of your rights if you are arrested.
 They also provide important reminders about immigration documentation, tips for avoiding dishonest immigration service providers and links to additional resources.
-Raoul also encouraged state and local law enforcement officials to access his office's online Guidance to Law Enforcement on authority under Illinois and federal law to engage in immigration enforcement.